MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-driver-error-recovery.md

 ## Bluetooth Driver Error Recovery Scenarios

-There are three broad catagories of issues where Bluetooth Driver Error Recovery is initiated:
+There are three broad categories of issues where Bluetooth Driver Error Recovery is initiated:

 - **Bus enumeration failures:** The device fails enumeration or re-enumeration by the bus as indicated by a _visible failed state_ in Device Manager.
 This is typically symptomatic of hardware errors.